 The school week begins with a whole school assembly for prayer, the national anthem and student awards.
-Recognition of student's birthdays or events of special significance is an important part of each morning assembly.
-Daily prayer was part of the school routine.
-Staff meetings and other gatherings began with an acknowledgement of country and included prayer.
+Recognition of student's birthdays or events of special significance is an important part of each weekly assembly.
+Daily prayer is part of the school routine.
+Staff meetings and other gatherings begin with an acknowledgement of country and include prayer.

 In spite of COVID-19 restrictions, sacramental programs of reconciliation and first Eucharist were planned and taught during Religious Education lessons at key times throughout the year.
 Parent nights were offered, with the parish priest in attendance, for key information about each sacrament.
-Masses were restricted throughout the year due to the pandemic, however, the school community celebrated the start of 2020 with a Leadership Mass and the end of the year with a Year 6 Graduation Mass.
-Regular opportunities for prayer were available at school and staff participated in a spiritual retreat.
+Masses were restricted throughout the year due to the pandemic, however, the school community celebrated the start of 2021 with a Leadership Mass and the end of the year with a Year 6 Graduation Mass with limited parental attendance.
+Regular opportunities for prayer were available at school, however, staff were unable to participate in a spiritual retreat day due to COVID-19 restrictions.